Christopher Jain Miller Vice President of Academic Affairs, Professor of Engaged Jainism & Modern Yoga

 Alba Rodríguez is completing her PhD at the University of California, Riverside (UCR).
 She graduated in psychology at the University of Valencia, Spain, and completed a master’s degree in yoga studies at Loyola Marymount University with the support of the Fulbright program.
 Alba has worked as a mentor, counselor, and yoga teacher in different settings, from hospitals to retreat centers.
 She currently works as a Teacher Assistant at the Department for the Study of Religion of her home university.
 She is also the International Student Affairs Officer of the Graduate Student Association (GSA), where she serves as an advocate for international graduate students.
 Through her life, Alba has engaged in several international projects concerning human rights, combining academic and social work.
 She has volunteered in different organizations, such us Psychologists Without Barriers, Venice Family Clinic, Friends of the Saharawi People, and Bona Gent, Friends with People with Intellectual Disabilities.
 Her current research focuses on South Asian philosophical and religious traditions, with a focus on the continuities and discontinuities between traditional and contemporary forms of Jain ethical and meditation practices.

-Tillo Detige’s primary research project of the past years investigates the Digambara Jaina ascetic lineages of early modern Western and Central India.
-He works with original manuscript and epigraphic materials which he collected during several months of field work, surveying ascetics’ memorials and visiting Digambara temples and manuscript collections throughout the region.
+Tillo Detige’s primary research project investigates the Digambara Jaina ascetic lineages of early modern Western and Central India.
+He works with unpublished manuscript and epigraphic materials collected during extensive field work, surveying ascetics’ memorials and visiting Digambara temples and manuscript collections throughout the region.
 His work has been published in a number of journal articles and chapters in edited volumes, including Brill’s Encyclopedia of Jainism (2020).
-He obtained Masters in Fine Arts (Royal Academy of Fine Arts Ghent, 2003) and Indian Languages & Cultures (Ghent University, 2009), and worked as a PhD researcher and lecturer at Ghent University (Belgium) from 2012 to 2018.
-In fall 2018, he taught ‘History of South Asian Buddhism’ at the Carleton-Antioch Buddhist Studies in India program at Bodhgaya (India).
-He currently works at the Center for Religious Studies (CERES), Ruhr-Universität Bochum (Germany), where he is finalising his doctoral dissertation and teaches Sanskrit and Hindi.
-Also at CERES in 2022, he worked on the DFG-funded collaborative research project (CRC, SFB) ‘Metaphors of Religion’, subproject ‘The Human Body as Metaphor of the Divine: Anthropomorphism in South Asian Religious Traditions’.
+Tillo obtained his PhD (2024) from the Department of Religion, Rutgers University (New Brunswick), where he also taught Sanskrit and Hindi.
+Prior to this, he also worked and lectured at the Department of Languages & Cultures at Ghent University (Belgium, 2012 to 2018) and taught South Asian Buddhism at the Carleton- Antioch Buddhist Studies in India program at Bodhgaya (India, fall 2018).
+He currently holds the Alka Siddhartha Dalal Endowed Postdoctoral Fellowship in Jainism at the Department of Religion at Rutgers University, New Brunswick, where he also teaches an introductory course on Jainism.

 Steven M. Vose (PhD, South Asia Studies, University of Pennsylvania) is an Assistant Professor in the Department of History and holder of the Bhagwan Suparshvanatha Professorship in Jain Studies at the University of Colorado-Denver.
 A historian of Jain communities in western India from the early Islamicate period to the present, his work focuses on community formation and interactions with political powers.
 His first book, Reimagining Jainism in Islamic India: Jain Intellectual Culture in the Delhi Sultanate (Routledge, forthcoming), is the recipient of the Edward C. Dimock, Jr. Book Prize in the Indian Humanities, awarded by the American Institute of Indian Studies (AIIS).
 His current research examines the effects of neoliberalism and globalization on transnational Jain communities.